bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 ### @UnsafeVariance annotation

 Sometimes we need to suppress [declaration-site variance checks](https://kotlinlang.org/docs/reference/generics.html#declaration-site-variance) in our classes.
-For example, to make <code>Set.contains</code> typesafe while keeping read-only sets co-variant, we had to do it:
+For example, to make `Set.contains` typesafe while keeping read-only sets co-variant, we had to do it:

 {% raw %}
 <p></p>